-Why is Asphalt Sealcoating Necessary?
+What is Asphalt Sealer Used for and is Asphalt Sealcoating Necessary?

 Asphalt is made up of two ingredients: aggregates and bitumen.
 About 95% of your asphalt is aggregates, which is a mixture of sand, crushed stone and gravel.

 Yes, it is a necessity as you need to protect your valuable asset.
-If you want your driveway to last, seal coating is the way to go.
+If you want your driveway to last, sealcoating is the way to go.

 What is Asphalt Sealcoating?

 While asphalt alone is durable, it's not enough for your driveway.
 Exposure to the sun's damaging UV rays and some chemicals will cause it to become brittle.